Firefriend343/tutorial/README.md

 1. Bayport Assasin-Stats: 7, 1, 4-Ability-Stealth-Minion-Human Assasin
 2. Fatsu-Stats: 4,4,4-Abillity-Shield-Minion-Fatsu
-3. Henry: Aryan is a God!!!!!
+3. Aryan: Henry is a God!!!!!

-Message from Aryan: Why thank you Henry!
+Message from Henry: Why thank you Aryan!